desothier1/EVENT_extraction_for_DUTCH_BERTje/README.md

 In this paper, the event extraction approach is outlined and research has been conducted using the above mentioned python scripts :

-Desot, Thierry, Orphée De Clercq, and Veronique Hoste. *"Event Prominence Extraction Combining a Knowledge-Based Syntactic Parser and a BERT Classifier for Dutch."* Proceedings of the International Conference on Recent Advances in Natural Language Processing (RANLP 2021).
+**Desot, Thierry, Orphée De Clercq, and Veronique Hoste. *"Event Prominence Extraction Combining a Knowledge-Based Syntactic Parser and a BERT Classifier for Dutch."* Proceedings of the International Conference on Recent Advances in Natural Language Processing (RANLP 2021)**